vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tpsm-ag-on-vsphere-ref.md

 <a id=tanzu-platform-self-managed-deployment-guidelines> </a>

-### Tanzu Platform Self Managed Deployment Guidelines
+### Tanzu Platform Self-Managed Deployment Guidelines

 This section provides a high-level overview on the Tanzu Platform Self-Managed Installation Flavors, profiles and Sizing of K8s Clusters